-Objective Stimulus To assess ability to speak about matters of personal information and interest A series of questions put by the interlocutor.
-These always begin with "Can you tell me your name please?" and are followed by further questions or instructions which invite a more extended response, such as "Tell me something about your room."
+Objective Stimulus To assess ability to speak about matters of personal information and interest.
+A series of questions put by the interlocutor.
+These always begin with "Can you tell me your name please?" and are followed by further questions, which invite either a short or extended response